dpt/Containers/README.markdown

 This is a library containing C implementations of binary trees.

-So far we have:
+So far we have the following implementations:

 - bstree  - a binary search tree
 - dstree  - a digital search tree
 - trie    - a Fredkin tree
+- critbit - a crit-bit tree

 Not yet implemented:

-- critbit  - a crit-bit tree
 - patricia - a PATRICIA trie

 See 'Algorithms' by Sedgewick for details of the algorithms.